15 Essential Skin Care Tips For Teenagers

 10. Exfoliate Once A Week

 Do not use a store-bought scrub.
-Instead, use a homemade scrub to exfoliate your skin once a week.
-Exfoliation helps in removing the dead skin cells and makes your skin soft.
+Instead, use a homemade exfoliator or scrub to remove your dead skin cells once a week.
 To make a homemade scrub, simply mix sugar and honey.
 If your skin is sensitive, go for oatmeal mixed with honey and milk.

 11. Use A Face Mask Or Face Pack Once In Every Two Weeks